by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 Yet when reporter Mark Winne asked if Johnson had been alone in his office with the 11 alleged victims, he did not deny that that had happened.
 “I mean, I’m not going to say that I wasn’t,” he replied.
 “I’ve been in my office, but my office, it’s like a 4 [feet] by 4 [feet] by 6 [feet] ... it’s in a very crowded area.”

-As a judge read the names of the 11 female prisoners who accused Johnson of touching, groping ...
+As a judge read the names of the 11 female prisoners who accused Johnson of touching, groping and engaging in sexual conduct ...

 On December 23, 2015, the Seventh Circuit Court of Appeals dismissed the appeal of a Wisconsin probationer with gender dysphoria who was denied a preliminary injunction to allow her to move from a men’s homeless shelter to her mother’s house and to dress as a woman in public.
 In doing so, the appellate court provided her with a surprising amount of information on how to proceed in future litigation, possibly indicating a favorable disposition towards the issue of treatment for prisoners with gender dysphoria.